 The following is an indicative Barometer for Grading.
-Actual grades will depend on a subjecting appreciation for the amount of effort deployed and the depth of understanding.
+Actual grades will depend on a subjective appreciation for the amount of effort deployed and the depth of understanding.

-Grade Example of Criteria 10 ROC plot showing results of face detection with 2D normalized color histograms.
-Detection using sum of probabilities in ROIs.
+Grade Example of Criteria 10 ROC plot showing results of face detection with RGB color histograms.
+Detection using 10 sum of probabilities in ROIs.
 Tests with only a single training strategy.
 Reasonably clear description of experiments.
-12 ROC plots for results of face detection with 2D normalized color histograms and 3D RGB histogram trained under different training strategies.
+10 12 ROC plots comparing face detection with RGB and Chrominance (rg) histograms trained under different training strategies.
 Detection using un-weighted sum of probabilities in ROI.
 Tests with only a single training strategy.
 Clear description of experiments.
 Discussion of which technique worked better and why.
-14 ROC plots for results of face detection with 2D normalized color histograms and 3D RGB histogram of different quantization, trained under different training strategies.
+14 ROC plots comparing face detection with RGB and Chrominance (rg) histograms with different color quantizations, trained under different training strategies.
 Detection using weighted and un-weighted sum of probabilities in the ROI.
 Tests with multiple training strategies.
 Clear description of experiments.
 Analysis and explanation of common sources of errors.
-16 ROC plots for results of face detection with 2D normalized color histograms and 3D RGB 10 histogram of different quantization, trained under different training strategies.
+16 ROC plots comparing face detection with RGB and Chrominance (rg) histograms with different color quantizations, trained under different training strategies.
 Detection using weighted and un-weighted sum of probabilities in ROI.
 Experiments with clustering of adjacent detections.
 Tests with multiple training strategies.
 Explanation if/why certain training strategies, color spaces work and histogram quantization work better.
 Insightful explanation of results.
-18 ROC plots for results of face detection with 2D normalized color histograms and 3D RGB histogram of different quantization, trained under different training strategies.
+18 ROC plots comparing face detection with RGB and Chrominance (rg) histograms with different color quantizations, trained under different training strategies.
 Detection using weighted and un-weighted sum of probabilities in ROI.
 Experiments with clustering of adjacent detections.
 Tests with multiple training strategies.
 Explanation if/why certain training strategies, color spaces work and histogram quantizations work better.
 Insightful explanation of results.
 Analysis of failures in face detection.
 Suggestions for improvements.
 20 All of the above plus additional unexpected insights or results.